Arts and culture in Europe: relaunching economies, galvanizing values

 Anne founded ReDI School, a vocational training programme that teaches programming and tech skills to migrants and seeks to fill vacancies in the German IT job market.
 With five schools throughout Germany and Denmark, ReDI hosts 1,000 students per semester, 65% of which are women and girls.
 She also founded the Berlin Peace Innovation Lab, which focuses on technology’s role in facilitating emerging and measurable social change towards global peace.
 Prior to this, Anne spent two years in Japan, researching open social innovation, and received the prestigious Rotary Peace Fellowship.
 She previously worked as a corporate social responsibility consultant, during which time Anne developed and implemented Samsung Electronics’ award-winning corporate social responsibility strategy for Scandinavia.

-Malcolm is an Irish politician for the centrist Fianna Fáil party and currently serves as a Senator for the Cultural and Educational Panel of the Irish Parliament.
-Malcolm formerly served as a member of the lower house for the Wexford constituency from 2019 to 2020, prior to which he was a member of Wexford Country County Council from 2009 to 2019 and Mayor of Gorey.
-Additionally, Malcolm was the Head of Communications and Public Affairs with the Higher Education Authority, the statutory agency in Ireland that allocates public funding to higher education and advises government on higher education and research policy.
-Having worked for various lobbying and representative organisations throughout his career, Malcolm was also the first commercial manager with myhome.ie, Ireland’s most successful property website.
-Outside of his professional career, Malcolm has completed over 30 marathons.
+Malcolm Byrne is an Irish politician for the centrist Fianna Fáil party (ALDE) and served in local government before entering parliament.
+He is his party’s spokesperson on further and higher education, research, innovation and science.
+He speaks and writes regularly on regulating technology as well as the importance of the arts, sport and community volunteerism.
+He served on the Senate Brexit Committee.
+Previously, Malcolm worked as the head of communications and public affairs at the Higher Education Authority, the statutory agency in Ireland that allocates public funding to higher education and advises the government on higher education and research policy.
+Having worked for various lobbying and representative organisations throughout his career, Byrne was also the first commercial manager at myhome.ie, Ireland’s most successful property website.
+Outside of his professional career, he has completed 37 marathons, including another Dublin marathon last week.

 Jasmina works across a range of media including photography, performance, installation and video.
 Most often characterised as a visual artist, her artwork is focused on the positioning and analysing of space vis-à-vis other societal categories.
 She is the author of numerous exhibitions which have been shown all over Europe, as well as the recipient of prestigious Slovenian, European and international awards, including the Bevilacqua la Masa (Venice 2002 and 2005), the Slovenian Trend Award for Outstanding Achievements in Visual Art (2011), and the Catlin Commission Award (London, 2011).
 She represented Slovenia at the 55th International Art Exhibition – La Biennale di Venezia.

-Executive Director of the Vilnius International Film Festival (VIFF) and 2020-2021 European Young Leader (EYL40)
+Creative entrepreneur, Member of the Lithuanian National Radio and TV Commission, and 2020-2021 European Young Leader (EYL40)

 Agnesta is a Lithuanian image and executive specialist with extensive knowledge of the creative industry and public advocacy.
-She currently heads Lithuania’s annual Vilnius International Film Festival (VIFF) ‘Kino Pavasaris’, one of the biggest film festivals in the Baltic States.
+She was the head of Lithuania’s annual Vilnius International Film Festival (VIFF) ‘Kino Pavasaris’, one of the biggest film festivals in the Baltic States.
 In 2019, VIFF screened around 170 films in 17 cities, 34% of which were made by women directors.
 Agnesta’s long career in the cultural environmental also extends to the role of coordinator at the European Commission’s 2007 MEDIA programme office in Lithuania, as well as a number of cultural projects, including the Latin American culture festival ‘In Latino’ and the educational cinema project for youths ‘Cine Book’ in Lithuania.

-Managing Director at Foxdixneuf , 2013 European Young Leader
+Managing Director at Foxdixneuf and European Young Leader (EYL40)

 Prior to founding Project Alloy, Jakob was the CEO and Co-Founder of Tinyclues SAS, a Paris-based software startup with the objective of industrialising datamining on Big Data with the help of advanced machine learning algorithms in a Cloud Computing environment.
 Previously he was a partner and consultant at McKinsey & Company in Germany and France where he worked on topics ranging from Banking to Public Sector Reform to Global Public Health issues, notably the creation and distribution of child HIV treatments.
 Prior to McKinsey he briefly worked at the World Bank.
 He holds a Master’s in Public Administration from Harvard’s Kennedy School of Government and a Bachelor of Science from the University of St. Gallen.
 Jakob is also a founding partner of the “Cercle du Leadership”.